-The World Health Organization (WHO) assures that it is one of the main threats to public health, and suggests that more than half of consumers lose their lives due to diseases related to smoking.
+The World Health Organization (WHO) asserts this is one of the main threats to public health.
+In this regard, it suggests that more than half of users lose their lives due to diseases related to smoking tobacco.

 1. Smoking is relaxing

-Thousands of people have fallen into tobacco addiction because they think it is an effective way of dealing with anxiety and stress.
+Thousands of people pick up the smoking habit because they think it an effective method to channel the effects of anxiety and stress.

-There are even people who already smoke excessively who choose not to quit because they think that it will be too difficult to handle the tension resulting from quitting tobacco.
+There are even some who smoke excessively and don’t quit because they think it’ll be too hard to handle the tension resulting from quitting tobacco.